EmelieMarkkanen/p5-garden-diary/README.md

 ### Sign up
 To sign up to Garden Diaries the user will need to fill out a form with preferred username and password.
 After submitting the form with valid data they are redirected to the sign in page.
 The page features a link to the sign in page, if the user is already signed up with Garden Diaries.

-If the user tries to submit an invalid form (already existing username, password to short or similar to username, missed to fill out a field) they are notified through a message and asked to correct their submission.
+If the user tries to submit an invalid form (already existing username, password too short or similar to username, missed to fill out a field) they are notified through a message and asked to correct their submission.

 ![Sign up](src/assets/Printscreens/sign-up.jpg)